Home > Mexican Soups > Instant Pot Pozole Rojo

 Ingredients

-• 1 Whole White Onion peeled and stems removed.
+• 1 Whole White Onion peeled

-• 2 (25 oz) Cans White Mexican Hominy Drained and Rinsed
+• 2 (25 oz) Cans White Mexican Hominy drained and rinsed

 Toppings: